-The spouse of a student already classified as in-state will also be classified as in-state upon completing the classification application and submitting appropriate documentation.
+The spouse of a student already classified as in-state will also be classified as in-state upon submitting appropriate documentation.

 Can I be reclassified mid-semester?

 No, residency classifications cannot be changed once the semester begins.
 Reclassification requests submitted and approved mid-semester will be for the following semester.
 A majority of the time, reclassifications are not retroactive.